growilabs/growi-docs/docs/en/guide/features/questionnaire.md

 # Questionnaire

 Starting with v6.1.0, a questionnaire feature has been added to GROWI.
-Users can send [Active Questionnaire](/en/guide/features/questionnaire.html#active-questionnaire) at their own convenience. and [Passive Questionnaire](/en/guide/features/questionnaire.html#passive-questionnaire).
+Users can send [Feedback](/en/guide/features/questionnaire.html#feedback) and fill out a [Questionnaire](/en/guide/features/questionnaire.html#questionnaire-2).

 ::: warning
 The data sent will not contain any personal information of the user.
 Please refer to [Questionnaire Settings](/en/admin-guide/management-cookbook/app-settings.html#questionnaire-settings).
 :::

-## Active Questionnaire
+## Feedback

 You can send your comments and requests to the GROWI development team.